A Wall Street trader sells $100m: market platforms empower him, while charging 0.25% or less.

 Sharon is selling blind, hoping she’s picked platforms that will have many buyers.
 But she must also hope her chosen platforms aren’t too dominant.
 Achieving network effects allows them to seriously cut sellers’ income and boost profits.
 This has been reported – as examples – at Shipt, LyftDoordash, Instacart, AmazonFlex, and TaskRabbit.

-By lunchtime Sharon hasn’t received a booking.
-She has no way of knowing it, but algorithms assigning the work might be focused on keeping proven deliverers busy, not taking a risk with new entrants.
-So, she makes some calls; a friend knows a restaurant missing a dish washer tonight.
+By lunchtime Sharon hasn’t received an assignment, a regular event.
+She has no way of knowing it, but algorithms assigning the work might be focused on keeping proven deliverers busy, not fostering new entrants.
+So, she makes some calls; a local restaurant is missing a dish washer tonight.
 The work will be cash-in-hand, so no platform retaining 20-30% of her earnings.
 It also means no protections, possible wage theft, and risk of official detection.
 Plus she will need to find more childcare.

 Massively parallel